Sample1703/POPContinuity/README.md

 ### How to use this application

-Use the function main.haploid() located in "R/MainHaploid".
-This function requires two inputs :
+The function main.haploid() located in "R/MainHaploid" requires two inputs :
 - The number of simulations to perform
 - The name of the folder containing the settings

-Use the function as follow : main.haploid(10000,"SPLATCHE3_CentralEuropeSimulation")
+Use the function as follow : **main.haploid(10000,"SPLATCHE3_CentralEuropeSimulation")**